Slow food Speedy next day delivery

 When they farrow, we leave the piglets on their mother for 8 weeks so that they get the full benefit of their mother's milk, and particularly the essential natural immunity that it confers.

 We take our pigs a short distance to our local, small farm-based abattoir.
 This is very important to us.
-It means that the animals are not stressed; the small team
+It means that the animals are not stressed; the small team are highly skilled craftsmen, and we know that we are always getting the

 We nurture our slow-grown animals in harmony with the environment.